salman2learn/fiqh/08-Myatt-and-Burial.md

 - DO NOT **loudly** recite kalma or dua while walking. (biddat).
   - Okay to do in heart ?????
 - Do not sit down in the middle, if there is no resonable excuse
 - Folks who are watching janazah from the side, they should not stand for janazah.
+- Preferable: take person to grave soon.
+Do not travel long distances.